-Pregnancy related risks with Kyleena, Mirena and Skyla
+Pregnancy related risks with Kyleena and Mirena

-If pregnancy should occur with Kyleena, Mirena or Skyla in place, remove the intrauterine system because leaving it in place may increase the risk of spontaneous abortion and preterm labor.
-Advise her of isolated reports of virilization of the female fetus following local exposure to LNG during pregnancy with an LNG IUS in place.
-Removal or manipulation may result in pregnancy loss.
-Evaluate women for ectopic pregnancy because the likelihood of a pregnancy being ectopic is increased with Kyleena, Mirena or Skyla.
+If pregnancy should occur with Kyleena or Mirena in place, remove the intrauterine system because leaving it in place may increase the risk of spontaneous abortion and preterm labor.
+Advise her of isolated reports of virilization of the female fetus following local exposure to LNG during pregnancy loss.
+Evaluate women for ectopic pregnancy because the likelihood of a pregnancy being ectopic is increased with Kyleena or Mirena.
 Also consider the possibility of ectopic pregnancy in the case of lower abdominal pain, especially in association with missed menses or if an amenorrheic woman starts bleeding.
-Tell women about the signs of ectopic pregnancy and associated risks, including loss of fertility.
-Women with a history of ectopic pregnancy, tubal surgery, or pelvic infection carry a higher risk of ectopic pregnancy.
+Tell women about the signs of ectopic pregnancy, tubal surgery, or pelvic infection carry a higher risk of ectopic pregnancy.